 Other Investment Policy Reviews

-The government has not undergone any third-party investment policy reviews (IPRs) through a multilateral organization within the past three years.
+In the past three years, the government has not undergone any third-party investment policy reviews (IPRs) through a multilateral organization such as the OECD, WTO, or UNCTAD.

 Once incorporated and registered with the IPA, a newly incorporated PNG company or overseas company should also register with the Internal Revenue Commission for tax and employment purposes.
 Typically, this process takes nine (9) days.

-There are no incentives for outward investment from PNG, and there are no explicit legal restrictions on outward investment.
-The most likely barrier for this type of investment would be sufficient access to foreign currency.
+There are no explicit legal restrictions on outward investment.
+The most likely barrier for this type of investment would be securing sufficient access to foreign currency.
 There have been no recent large-scale outward investments originating from PNG.

 2. Bilateral Investment Agreements and Taxation Treaties